Vodafone’s 2018 phone plans

 60 second intro

-- They have simplified their entire postpaid plan range
+- They also simplified their entire postpaid plan range in 2017 (still their current range.)

-- It’s an important strategic step for a lot of reasons.
+- It’s an important strategic step for a lot of reasons – which we explain below.

-- But you’ll still need to work out the maths.
+- But you’ll still need to work out the maths to make sure you’re picking the best plan for you.

-It’s late 2017 and Vodafone are claiming to have made some ‘sizable’ changes to their entire range of postpaid phones and plans.
+Vodafone have made some ‘sizable’ changes to their entire range of postpaid phones and plans.

-Telcos have a number of ‘dirty tricks’ which they use to make it hard to compare what they offer, directly.
-In the past, one of their favourites has been tying together:
+Historically, telcos have a number of ‘dirty tricks’ which they use to make it hard to compare what they offer, directly.
+In the past, one of their favorites has been tying together 2 things:

 - The monthly plan payment : This is what you pay for your voice calls, SMS and data each month.